diegomacario/Super-Sunshine/README.md

 Now it seems a lot more natural to use a directional light!

 ### 6) Materials
-Super-Sunshine uses the *__Blinn-Phong shading model__* to compute the colour of each point in a scene.
-This model divides lighting calculations into four independent terms (*__emissivity__*, *__ambient light__*, *__diffuse reflection__* and *__specular reflection__*), which are added to render the final appearance of a scene.
+Super-Sunshine uses the *__Blinn-Phong shading model__* to compute the colours of the geometric primitives in a scene.
+In this section, I will illustrate how this model works by walking you through the steps that are carried out to render the following scene:

-The three subsections below will teach you how to modify the variables that the Blinn-Phong shading model uses to perform lighting calculations.
-If you are interested in the theory behind this model, I recommend that you read [these](https://courses.cs.washington.edu/courses/cse457/11au/lectures/markup/shading_wide-markup.pdf) slides.
+As you can see, the scene is composed of a single point light and a single sphere.
+The poing light emits white light, which means that its colour is (1, 1, 1), and it is not affected by any form of attenuation.
+For the material properties, I will unveil them as we run into them.
+So let's get to it!

-#### 6.1) Emissivity and ambient light
+#### Step 1: Ambient light and emissivity.

-Remember ambient light from section 5.1?
-Well emissivity acts exactly like it, but it represents something entirely different: while ambient light models the illumination produced by rays of light that have been reflected many times, emissivity is simply the intrinsic colour of an object.
-The command used to set this property is:
+The first thing we need to do is check if the sphere has an associated ambient light colour and emissivity.
+You already know where the ambient light colour comes from and how it behaves, but what about the emissivity?
+This material property models the intrinsic colour of an object.
+It behaves exactly like ambient light, and it is set using the following command:
  ```sh
  emission r g b
  ```
-Where:
- - The *__RGB__* values determine the colour of the emissivity.
+Where the *__RGB__* values determine the colour of the emissivity.

-When the Blinn-Phong model is computing the colour of a specific point on a geometric primitive, it starts by adding up the ambient light colour and the emissivity associated with that primitive.

-#### 6.2) Diffuse reflection
-Using the ambient light and the emissivity, we are able to render geometric primitives that are coloured uniformly.
-While this is nice, everything does look totally flat!
-What we need now is some depth perception.
-This is where the diffuse colour comes into play:

-Picture a ray of light being emitted by a point light and striking a geometric primitive at a specific point.
-By measuring the angle between the incident ray of light and the normal of the surface at the point, we can determine how the point is illuminated.
-If the angle is equal to 0°, the normal and the ray align, which means that the surface faces the light source directly at the point.
-In this scenario, the point would be illuminated with the maximum brightness that the light source can provide at the given distance.
-If the angle is equal to 90°, the normal and the ray are perpendicular, which means that the surface is parallel to the light source at the point.
-In this scenario, the point would not be illuminated at all.

-#### 6.3) Specular reflection
+Let's say that the sphere in our scene has an ambient light colour of (0, 0, 0.125) and an equal emissivity.
+These two values added together form the base colour of the entire sphere.
+Since the addition of colours is performed component-wise, the result is (0, 0, 0.25), which corresponds to dark blue.

+The image below illustrates what the sphere looks like under the conditions we have specified so far:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/single_sphere_ambient_&_emission.png"/>
  <p align="center">
-  <em>1</em>
+  <em>Ambient light + Emissivity</em>
  </p>
 </p>

+#### Step 2: Diffuse reflections.

+#### Step 3: Specular reflections.

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/single_sphere_diffuse.png"/>